Why is There Damp in My Basement And What Can I Do About it?

 Sump Pump Failure

 The failure of a sump pump is an issue Timberwise has to treat on a regular basis.
-The reason why a failed sump pump must be treated sooner rather than later is that it can lead to serious water damage to the basement.
+The reason why is because a failed sump pump must be treated sooner rather, because it can lead to serious water damage to the basement.

 How to Remove Damp from Basement?